 Putting them together correctly is an important start, so make sure you follow the manufacturers instructions step by step and heed the advice & cautions therein.

-Whether you’re using a gas, electric, cordless or hand-operated saw, ensure that the poles are tight in place, and the blade is aligned with the shaft.
+Whether you’re using a gas, electric, cordless or hand-operated saw, ensure that the poles are tight in place, and the blade is running in the right direction, and that it is aligned with the shaft.